-- Maintain a professional level of courtesy, respect, and objectivity in all AST-related matters and activities.
+- Maintain a professional level of courtesy, respect, and inclusivity in all AST-related matters and activities.

 - Strive to uphold and assist other members in upholding the highest standards of conduct.

-- Refrain from using AST resources (mailing lists, membership lists, email lists derived from AST maintained list, etc.) to advocate for a specific candidate, group of candidates, or category of candidates in any AST elections.
+- No AST resources (including but not limited to COP hub sites, social media, mailing lists, membership lists, email lists derived from AST maintained list, etc.) may be used to advocate for a specific candidate, group of candidates, or category of candidates in any AST elections.

 Equal Opportunity, Diversity, and Inclusivity

 - Support the right of all members to access benefits and services without discrimination.
 There shall be no discrimination on the basis of race, color, religion, gender, gender expression, national origin (ancestry), age, disability, sexual orientation, marital status, family status, socioeconomic status, military status, or other protected classifications in any of the Society’s activities or operations.
 These activities include, but are not limited to, eligibility for membership, committee assignments or office, hiring and firing of staff, selection of volunteers and vendors, and provisions of services.
 The Society is committed to providing an inclusive and welcoming environment for all members, staff, transplant community members, volunteers, subcontractors, vendors, and clients.